middlebury/college-handbook/content/ii-ug-college-policies/commun-policies/pets.md

 * Owners will be financially responsible for any damage or cleaning costs resulting from the dog.
 * Owners are responsible for cleaning their own offices.
 Custodians will not clean offices where dogs are registered, regardless of how often the dog is present in the office.
 * Owners must make alternate arrangements to meet with students, co-workers, visitors and/or vendors who are allergic to or uncomfortable when dogs are present in the office.
 It is the responsibility of the owner to notify visitors beforehand that a dog will be present in the office.
+* Owners must immediately notify Dogs at Work if their office location changes.

 #### e.
 Enforcement

 i.
-Concerns about Dogs at Work should first be directed to the Vice-President/Dean/Dept. Chair/Supervisor for the office, program, or department where the dog owner works, if possible.
+Concerns about Dogs at Work should first be directed to the Supervisor (Vice-President, Dean, Dept. Chair, etc.) for the office, program, or department where the dog owner works, if possible.
 Otherwise, issues and complaints about dogs at work should be sent to [dogsatwork@middlebury.edu](mailto:dogsatwork@middlebury.edu) for further handling.

 ii.
 Do not contact the Department of Public Safety with dog complaints, except for emergencies or serious incidents involving a dog, such as a dog bite.